Eiichiro Oda: Personal life

-Since 2004, Eiichiro Oda has been married to Chiaki Inaba, a former model, actress and tarento.
-Oda met her in December 2002 during a Jump Festa festival where Chiaki Inaba played the role of Nami during a One Piece stage show.
-Oda and Inaba have two daughters, one born in 2006 and the other in 2009.
+Since November 7, 2004, Eiichiro Oda has been married to Chiaki Inaba, a former model, actress and tarento.
+Oda met her in December 2003 during a Jump Festa 2004 where Chiaki Inaba played the role of Nami during the stage show "One Piece Spectacle Stage".
+Oda and Inaba have two daughters, one born in 2005 and the other in 2009.

 Oda regarded many mangaka both as his friends and rivals.
 Among these were his fellow assistants under Nobuhiro Watsuki; Hiroyuki Takei, and Mikio Itō.
 Still many years later, they remained good friends.
-For the title page illustration of One Piece chapter 766, which ran in 2014's 50th issue of Weekly Shōnen Jump alongside the final two chapters of Kishimoto's Naruto, Oda included a hidden message and other tributes in the art.
+For the title page illustration of One Piece chapter 766, which ran in 2014's 50th issue of Weekly Shōnen Jump alongside the final two chapters of Masashi Kishimoto's series Naruto, Oda included a hidden message and other tributes in the art.
 Kishimoto himself also gave tribute in the ending of Naruto where the character Boruto Uzumaki makes a drawing of the Straw Hat Jolly Roger on a mountain.
 Upon the release of Chapter 1,000 of One Piece, several of Oda's fellow mangaka rivals paid tribute in the author's comment section of Weekly Shōnen Jump by congratulating Oda for achieving this milestone.

 According to Oda himself and his manga editors, he is an ardent worker and perfectionist, sleeping only three hours per day during a typical work week.

 He was hospitalized for a peritonsillar abscess in 2013 and later discharged from the hospital after two weeks.
 After a year, he underwent a tonsillectomy to completely cure his condition.

 Oda gifted Kumamoto Prefecture ¥800 million (US$8M/£4.9M) in 2018 after it suffered a damaging earthquake in 2016 that had affected its iconic Kumamoto Castle.
-Oda's ¥800M donation was offered in two separate gifts, one for ¥500M under Luffy's name (Luffy's current bounty at the time) and a second donation of ¥300M.
+Oda's ¥800M donation was offered in two separate gifts, one for ¥500M under Luffy's name (Luffy's current bounty at the time in Berries, the currency of One Piece) and a second donation of ¥300M.
 Eiichiro Oda has long been a supporter of earthquake-stricken areas, writing supportive messages, contributing art for local products, and participating in the ONE PIECE Kumamoto Revival Project.